NicholasPilotto/SecondRead/README.md

 This project is meant to learn skills and practice with Java language, SpringBoot framework and microservices architecture.

+## Database schema

+A mysql database is used to save the data.

+In this case, I chose to use a shared database across all the services.

 ## Server ports

 Server ports are configured as follows.